Advancing Disability-Inclusive Healthcare (ADIH)

 Read more about Kristi

-“Twenty-five percent of the population identifies as having a disability so no matter what specialty a doctor chooses they need training to take proper care of people with disabilities.”
+“Twenty-five percent of the population identifies as having a disability, so no matter what specialty a doctor chooses, they need training to take proper care of people with disabilities.”

 Erin Hickey, MD – Internal Medicine-Pediatrics